andersjanmyr/docker-lab/README.md

   -p 8083:80 \
   andersjanmyr/counter

+# Browse to the container, click the counter or the digit
+$ open postgres-counter.docker # or docker:8083

 # $ Start a counter web app linked to mongo with a VIRTUAL_HOST environment
 # variable set to mongo-counter.docker and port published on 8084
 $ docker run -d --link mongo \